jeffrafter/howto/starting_a_rails_app.md

 _Get your ruby ready_.
 I use rbenv and ruby-build.
 There are a few other options available (rvm, etc.) but this is the one that has worked for me:

     brew upgrade ruby-build
+    rbenv install -l

+    # Install the newest
-    rbenv install 2.0.0-p353
+    rbenv install 2.1.2
-    rbenv global 2.0.0-p353
+    rbenv global 2.1.2
     gem install rails

+_Install your basic gems_.
+If you have just installed a new version of ruby you might need to `gem install bundler rake rails`

 _Initialize the project_.
 I have a folder called projects which I can access via /projects.
 This is just a symlink to ~/Projects:

     cd /projects